log2(8)

 Take it slow.
 This is advanced stuff, but I had to warn you already at this stage – this is one of the common sources of errors in R. Watch out for this “longer object length is not a multiple of shorter object length” warning.

-Here is our advice to you: either use a vector and a single element vector, or two vectors of the same length.
+Here is my advice to you when using vectorization: either use a vector and a single element vector, or two vectors of the same length.
 And in the cases where, for some reason, you need to recycle, make sure that you know what you are doing.
 For example, check the length of both vectors.

 length()